Photo by WikiMedia Commons, CC by 2.0

 This time he was under the eye of trainer Chris Green – a dual winning rider in the Grand National himself – and was partnered on the day by Mr Tommy Pickernell.
 He carried 11st 5lb to victory in that second win and was sent off an 11/2 chance in the betting.

-Nicolaus was the Second Silver success
+Nicolaus Was the Second Silver Success

 A remarkable 90 years would slide by before another grey prevailed in the Aintree showpiece and then it was the appropriately named Nicolaus Silver that scored for trainer Fred Rimell – a man that became known as ‘Mr Grand National’ when he ended his career with four winners in the race – and ridden by Bobby Beasley.